 Matching your extension with your existing home

-‘There is no hard-and-fast rule on what materials will be accepted by the planning office.
+‘There are no hard-and-fast rules on what materials will be accepted by the planning office.
 It depends on the building, the area, local planning policy, and you — the homeowner,’ says Hugo Tugman.

 ‘It used to be that planners generally wanted extensions to be in keeping with the original building, which led to a rash of pastiche additions to older buildings, but these days there is more and more of a prevailing view that allowing an original building to be itself.

 ‘Contrast does not have to mean shiny modern or hi-tech.
 It is generally a good idea when extending an old building for the extension to play a quieter role to that of the original building, and it is quite possible to produce a relatively contemporary design that is modest and calm in its expression.’

 This said, it's important to consider the transition between an existing building and a new extension.
 Renovation expert Michael Holmes suggests the following: